Vala (programming language)

-Vala is an object-oriented programming language with a self-hosting compiler that generates C code and uses the GObject system.
+Vala is an object-oriented programming language with a self-hosting compiler that generates an intermediate representation in C source code and uses the GObject system.
+It is free and open-source software released with a GNU Lesser General Public License (LGPL) version 2.1+.

 Vala is syntactically similar to C# and includes notable features such as anonymous functions, signals, properties, generics, assisted memory management, exception handling, type inference, and foreach statements.
 Its developers, Jürg Billeter and Raffaele Sandrini, wanted to bring these features to the plain C runtime with little overhead and no special runtime support by targeting the GObject object system.
 Rather than compiling directly to machine code or assembly language, it compiles to a lower-level intermediate language.
-It source-to-source compiles to C, which is then compiled with a C compiler for a given platform, such as GCC or Clang.
+It transpiles to C, which is then compiled with a C compiler for a given platform, such as GNU Compiler Collection (GCC) or Clang.

-Using functionality from native code libraries requires writing vapi files, defining the library interfaces.
+Using functions from native code libraries requires writing vapi files, defining the library interfaces.
 Writing these interface definitions is well-documented for C libraries.
-Bindings are already available for a large number of libraries, including libraries that are not based on GObject such as the multimedia library SDL and OpenGL.
+Bindings are already available for many libraries, including some not based on GObject such as the multimedia library Simple DirectMedia Layer (SDL) and OpenGL.

 Description

 Vala is a programming language that combines the high-level build-time performance of scripting languages with the run-time performance of low-level programming languages.
-It aims to bring modern programming language features to GNOME developers without imposing any additional runtime requirements and without using a different ABI, compared to applications and libraries written in C. The syntax of Vala is similar to C#, modified to better fit the GObject type system.
+It aims to bring modern programming language features to GNOME without imposing added runtime requirements and without using a different application binary interface (ABI), compared to applications and libraries written in C. The syntax of Vala is similar to C#, modified to better fit the GObject type system.